 Here is the required information you can find on the W-9 Form:

-- First line is the contractor’s name.
+- The first line is the contractor’s name.
 Ensure to provide the name as shown on the tax return.

-- Second line provides the business name of the payee.
+- The second line provides the business name of the payee.

-- Line 4 explains about your exemption i.e., backup withholding taxes if any.
+- Line 4 explains your exemption i.e., backup withholding taxes if any.